 - Indiana ended fiscal 2019 with a $410.5 million surplus after taking in $16.7 billion in taxes and fees while spending $16.3 billion.
 The governor is hoping to direct $300 million of the surplus to one-time capital projects.
 In addition, the state now has a reserve balance of nearly $2.3 billion, or 14 percent of annual spending.

-- Iowa state tax collections were up approximately $521 million over the prior year and $99 million above forecast.
+- Iowa ended fiscal year 2019 with a $289.3 million surplus.
+State tax collections were up approximately $521 million over the prior year and $99 million above forecast.
 Net state tax receipts grew by about 6.6 percent in fiscal 2019.
 A tax analyst from the Legislative Services Agency noted that the state had strong gains in both individual and corporate income tax collections, with likely factors including economic growth and the state allowing residents to deduct federal income tax liabilities from their state income taxes; as federal tax rates fell under federal tax reform, many residents were unable to deduct as much from their state tax bill.

 - Kansas’ tax collections in fiscal 2019 were nearly 6.3 percent higher than fiscal 2018 and 2.6 percent above forecast.
 The state revenue secretary said that unanticipated personal income tax collections account for the bulk of the surplus revenues, and that federal tax changes were a factor in the increased tax collections.
 As federal rates dropped, the state benefited from changes that discouraged many filers from claiming itemized deductions and other provisions on their state tax returns.